bjatkin/KISSjs/README.md

 # KISSjs a simple framework

-# Terminology
-   Tokenize - Extract and mark each token in the HTML, CSS or JS file Parse - Expand or convert a lower level representation into a higher level representation Convert - Generate a final, correct structure from the raw HTML, JS and CSS files Instance - Replace template fields with passed parameters Remote - A file that is not available for compilation or bunding locally Render - Take the datastructure and convert it into plain text HTML, JS, and CSS

 # TODO
  - [ ] Add a default component so any unpassed parameter can still be set
  - [ ] I'm adding an excessive number of classes to deeply nested elements, this will probably negatively impact performance